 The Project has two units with a combined installed generating capacity of 30 megawatts (MW).
-As noted in Exhibit A, the average (over the most recent 30-year period, 1991 to 2020) annual generation is 75,052 MWh.
-The monthly, five-year, and 30-year average generation for the two periods (1991-2020 and 2016-2020) is provided in Table 1-2.
+As noted in Exhibit A, the average (over the most recent 30-year period, 1991 to 2020) annual generation is 75,052 megawatt hours (MWh-).
+The monthly, five5-year, and 30-year average generation for the two periods (2016-2020 and 1991-2020 and 2016-2020, respectively) is provided in

+Table 1-2.
 Generation data for the same five-year time period is presented in Table 1-3.

 Project inflow and outflow statistics will be updated for the Final License Application and will include data through the 2021 calendar year.
-Generation and discharge data by month for the most recent five-year period will also be updated for the Final License Application (Table 1-3).
+Generation and discharge data by month for the most recent five year period will also be updated for the Final License Application (Table 1-3)